Last updated on October 20th, 2023 at 08:48 pm

 Does Indiana Have Statewide Preemption?

-The following knives are legal to own in Indiana:
+The following knives are legal to own and carry in Indiana:

 - Bowies and other large knives